common-workflow-language/schema_salad/README.rst

 Codegen Examples
 ----------------

-These are helpful to see how to use the output of `schema-salad-tool --codegen` in different languages for loading and/or creating/editing/saving objects, using the `CWL v1.2 schema <https://github.com/common-workflow-language/cwl-v1.2/blob/1.2.1_proposed/CommonWorkflowLanguage.yml>`_ as an example.
+The examples in the tables below are helpful to see how to use the output of `schema-salad-tool --codegen` in different languages for loading and/or creating/editing/saving objects.

+First set of examples is using the `CWL v1.2 schema <https://github.com/common-workflow-language/cwl-v1.2/blob/1.2.1_proposed/CommonWorkflowLanguage.yml>`_:

 +-------------+---------------------------------------------------------+------------------------------------------------------------------------------------------------------------------------------------------------------+----------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | Language    | Repository                                              | Serialization Example                                                                                                                                 | Deserialization Example                                                                                                                                                   |